Fideo 9

 Fideo 9 (English: Video 9) was a Welsh language television programme broadcast on S4C from 1988 to 1992.
 It helped launch the music careers of several Welsh singers, including Euros Childs and Gruff Rhys, and giving a platform for bands such as Y Cyrff.

-The name "Fideo 9" derived from the time of its regular Thursday evening slot and its content of music videos.
+The name "Fideo 9" is derived from the time of its regular Thursday evening slot and its content of music videos.

 The programme was presented by Eddie Ladd.